ofmla/devito-wiki/Using-Intel-Advisor-with-Devito.md

 Once collecting Survey data has finished, the following phase collects the FLOPS of the program.
 To collect this information, run the command:

 ```
-advixe-cl --collect=tripcounts -enable-cache-simulation -flop --project-dir=prof/ -- python benchmarks/user/benchmark.py run -P acoustic -so 4 --tn 100 --autotune off
+advixe-cl --collect tripcounts -enable-cache-simulation -flop --project-dir Prof -- python benchmarks/user/benchmark.py run -P acoustic -so 4 --tn 100 --autotune off
 ```

-Here, `--collect=tripcounts` tells Advisor to collect data regarding the number of times loops are executed within the program.`-enable-cache-simulation` specifies that Advisor should simulate hits, misses and cache evictions on all cache levels in the cache hierarchy during the execution of the program to generate a roofline for each cache level.
+Here, `--collect tripcounts` tells Advisor to collect data regarding the number of times loops are executed within the program.`-enable-cache-simulation` specifies that Advisor should simulate hits, misses and cache evictions on all cache levels in the cache hierarchy during the execution of the program to generate a roofline for each cache level.
 To read more about this, consult [this page](https://software.intel.com/content/www/us/en/develop/articles/integrated-roofline-model-with-intel-advisor.html).
 Finally, the `-flop` flag tells Advisor to collect information about floating point and integer operations during the trip count collection.
-The `--project-dir=prof/` flag and `-- python benchmarks/...` are as before.
+The `--project-dir Prof` flag and `-- python benchmarks/...` are as before.

 Run the command.
 You should see the same kind of messages as before.
 Once the collection stops successfully, the project directory (e.g. `prof/`) will now contain all the data needed for exporting and visualising the results of the program's profiling.